Holiday Gift Guide

 G. Brian Karas was born in Milford, Connecticut.
-After graduating from Paier School of Art with highest honors, he worked s a greeting card artist at Hallmark Cards in Kansas City, Missouri.
+After graduating from Paier School of Art with highest honors, he worked as a greeting card artist at Hallmark Cards in Kansas City, Missouri.
 After three years he moved to New York and began freelancing as a commercial illustrator.
-His first illustrated book was published in 1983 (Home On The Bayou which won the Boston Globe–Horn Book Honor) and he has since illustrated more than fifty books for children.
-His first book as author-illustrator received a Boston Globe–Horn Book Honor in 1997.
+His first illustrated book was published in 1983 (Home on the Bayou, which won the Boston Globe–Horn Book Honor), and he has since illustrated more than 50 books for children.
+His first book as an author-illustrator received a Boston Globe–Horn Book Honor in 1997.